tytydraco/yessleep/out/The_Horror_Experience.md

 This will be the first time I have ever told anyone this.
 Even now, speaking about it, it was one of the most terrifying situations I have ever been in.
 To this day, I tend not to look out my window in the dark.
 It was October time last year and I needed to catch a break, so I did what any normal person would do and looked up social media for a getaway break.
 I've been single for 2 years now, and I usually do these things by myself.
 I find it a good way to get away from everything.

-I came across a wilderness experience.
+I came across a blog about a ''wilderness experience''.
 You would stay in a cabin out in the woods with one gigantic window that looks out at the wilderness.
 The cabin isn't much of a cabin at all.
 It is quite small, basically just one room, one gigantic window, a bed facing the window, and a small bathroom.
 So, I booked it that very weekend.
 The drive was uneventful; it took 2 hours to get there.
 When I was booking, I was told I was going to meet a man named Tom.
 Tom owned the cabin and, I presume, the land that it was on.
 I drove into a laneway.
 The lane went on for about 5 minutes of windy roads, gritted gravel, and shrubs on each side.
 The further I went in, the denser the shrubbery and trees became.

 I pulled up in front of a big, square, white house.
 As I got out of the car, the gravel underneath sank me just a little bit by my own weight.
 I walked up to the door and rang the doorbell, then took two steps back.
 The door opened immediately.
 An old man greeted me at the door.
 He was around 5'6", bald, in his 60s or 70s, wearing blue jeans.